-After over thirty years performing (London Baroque), and teaching (Trinity College of Music in London, Hochschule für Musik und Tanz, Köln), Richard Gwilt is recognised as an expert in his field.
+After nearly forty years performing (London Baroque), and teaching (Trinity College of Music in London, Hochschule für Musik und Tanz, Köln), Richard Gwilt is recognised as an expert in his field.
 Born and educated in Edinburgh, he has degrees in music from the University of Birmingham, and the University of Michigan (Ann Arbor), U.S.A.
 While at Birmingham, he studied classical violin with Orrea Pernel, and started playing the baroque violin in 1980 while studying music theory at the University of Michigan.
 On returning to England in 1983 he joined the mainstream of the English period instrument performing scene.

 He has played and recorded with many orchestras, including the English Concert with Trevor Pinnock, the Academy of Ancient Music with Christopher Hogwood, the English Baroque Soloists with John Eliot Gardiner, and the London Classical Players with Roger Norrington.
 He has also worked with many orchestras in Europe, including Anima Eterna with Jos von Immerseel and La Chapelle Royale with Philippe Herreweghe.

 It is, however, as a chamber musician that Richard Gwilt has built his reputation.
-He has been a member of London Baroque since 1984, and has worked with numerous chamber ensembles throughout Europe.
+He was a member of London Baroque for over 30 years (from 1984 to its dissolution in 2015) and has worked with numerous chamber ensembles throughout Europe.
 He has performed in most of the major chamber music concert halls (including the Concertgebouw in Amsterdam, the Konzerthaus and Musikverein in Vienna, the Wigmore Hall and Purcell Room in London and the Alice Tully Hall in New York) as well as other venues throughout Europe, Japan and the Americas.
 He has also made frequent radio and television performances, and recorded over fifty CDs, as both chamber musician and soloist.

 In addition to his work as a chamber musician, Richard Gwilt also works as a conductor and musical director, and is very active as a teacher.
 As conductor and musical director, he has worked among others with the Remix Baroque Ensemble in Porto (Portugal) with Concerto Armonico in Freiburg, and with the Altemusik ensemble in the Musikhochschule in Köln.